decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The following operations also make use of the `create_generators` operation defined in (#generators-calculation), to create generator points on `G1` (see [Messages and Generators](#generators)).
 Note that the values of those points depends only on a cipheruite defined seed.
 As a result, the output of that operation can be cached to avoid unnecessary calls to the `create_generators` procedure.
 See (#generators-calculation) for more details.

-**Note** The utility functions used by the core operations of this section could fail (return INVALID).
-In that case, the calling operation MUST also immediately return INVALID and abort.
-Because under normal execution (i.e., given the correctness of the input arguments and execution of the procedure's steps), the conditions for a sub-routine to return INVALID will not be met, to increase readability the core operations do not perform explicit checks on the sub-routines results.
-However, an implementation should be able to catch such errors (i.e., a sub-routine returning INVALID) and abort execution.
+**Note** Some of the utility functions used by the core operations of this section could fail (ABORT).
+In that case, the calling operation MUST also immediately abort.

 ### Signature Generation (Sign)